GustaEnge/framework-level/README.md

     * The tests have to be in .feature files described in Gherkin language
     * A report must be generated after test execution
 * Describe how you executed the automated tests in your local machine
-* Feel free to change, remove or add new Cucumber steps according to the best coding practices
+* Feel free to change, remove or add new Cucumber seleniumgluecode according to the best coding practices

 **Note: The solution should be shared in your own Git repository.
 Make sure that you keep